MugureNjunge/NEWS-IT/README.md

 ## Development server

-Run `ng serve` for a dev server.
 Navigate to `http://127.0.0.1:5000`.
 The app will automatically reload if you change any of the source files.

 ## Technologies used